-Search Video Library (63 Assets Found)
+Search Video Library for: Case Studies

 This case study looks at drinking and socializing after work hours.
 Two scenarios are presented for discussion.

 This case study addresses the issue of dealing with co-workers who are having intimate relations (dating).

 Know someone who just seems to be simply going through the motions to get the job done?
 Concerned because this employee has always been a strong performer with a great positive attitude?
 Then this case study is for you!